-Child health drop-ins, breastfeeding support groups and other group activities are not currently taking place due to Covid-19.
+Face to face child health drop-ins, breastfeeding support groups and other group activities are not currently taking place due to Covid-19.
 You can read more on our Covid-19 update page.

 You can talk to your health visitor about all aspects of caring for and developing a relationship with your baby, feeding your baby including the benefits of breastfeeding.

 This will provide you with information to support you to make an informed decision and get breastfeeding off to a good start and help them transition from ‘womb to world'.

 Watch this informative video about baby brain development, crying and postnatal wellbeing.

 Your midwife may have suggested you collect colostrum whilst pregnant.
 You can speak to your midwife about how to access the colostrum collecting syringes/kit.

 Watch this video to find out more about collecting colostrum.

 After your baby is born you will be encouraged to hold your baby skin to skin for as long as you like and until they receive their first feed.

 Your midwife will offer to show you how to express your milk by hand and you may be shown how to do breast compression.
 You will receive information about the support available for breastfeeding once you leave hospital.

 For further information about infant formulas visit First Steps Nutrition.